aseemrb/notes/notes/linear-algebra/fundamentals/eigenvectors.md

 $$A = X\Lambda X^{-1}.$$

 where $X$ is the eigenvector matrix and $\Lambda$ it the diagonal eigenvalue matrix.
-This factorization is another way to look at the fact that the eigenvectors of powers of $A$ are the same as that of $A$, with powered eigenvalues.
+This factorization is another way to look at the fact that the eigenvectors of exponents of $A$ are the same as that of $A$, with corresponding exponentiated eigenvalues.
 It is only when $A$ is symmetric that we can use $X^{-1} = X^{\rm T}$, since the eigenvectors are orthogonal in that case.